systelab/systelab-angular-doc/README.md

 ### Naming

-#### Naming Guidelines
+#### File names

-  - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
+  - Use consistent names for all files following a pattern that describes the component's feature then (optionally) its type.
 Recommended pattern is `feature.type.ts`.
-There are 2 names for most assets:
-    * the file name (`avengers.component.ts`)
-    * the registered component name with Angular (`Component`)
+  - Do use dashed-case or kebab-case for feauture names.
-  - Do use conventional type names including .service, .component, .pipe, .module, and .directive.
-Invent additional type names if you must but take care not to create too many.
+  - Do use conventional type names including .component, .service, .pipe, .module, and .directive.
+Invent additional type names if you must but take care not to create too many (It is optional to use .model).

-#### Symbols and file names
-  - Do use consistent names for all assets named after what they represent.
-  - Do use upper camel case for class names.
-  - Do match the name of the symbol to the name of the file.
-  - Do append the symbol name with the conventional suffix (such as Component, Directive, Module, Pipe, or Service) for a thing of that type.
-  - Do give the filename the conventional suffix (such as .component.ts, .directive.ts, .module.ts, .pipe.ts, or .service.ts) for a file of that type.

-#### Service names
-  - Do use consistent names for all services named after their feature.
-  - Do suffix a service class name with Service.
-For example, something that gets data or heroes should be called a DataService or a HeroService.

-#### Component selectors
-  - Do use dashed-case or kebab-case for naming the element selectors of components.

-#### Component custom prefix
-  - Do use a hyphenated, lowercase element selector value (e.g. admin-users).
-  - Do use a custom prefix for a component selector.
-For example, the prefix toh represents from Tour of Heroes and the prefix admin represents an admin feature area.
-  - Do use a prefix that identifies the feature area or the app itself.

-#### Directive selectors
-  - Do Use lower camel case for naming the selectors of directives.

-#### Directive custom prefix
-  - Do use a custom prefix for the selector of directives (e.g, the prefix toh from Tour of Heroes).
-  - Do spell non-element selectors in lower camel case unless the selector is meant to match a native HTML attribute.

-#### Pipe names
-  - Do use consistent names for all pipes, named after their feature.
+  - Add the suffix -dialog for the modal components (`qc-chart-dialog.component.ts`)
+  - Add the suffix -grid -combobox -listbox for the grid, combobox and listbox components (`doctor-grid.component.ts`, `doctor-combobox.component.ts`, `doctor-listbox.component.ts`)
+  - For components, use the same component file name for templates and styles (but with a different extension).
+For example for `qc-chart.component.ts` use `qc-chart.component.html` and `qc-chart.component.scss`

 #### Unit test file names
   - Do name test specification files the same as the component they test.